lcapo/developer-documentation-hotel/hotel/StaticConfiguration.rst

 *  <ImplementsClientLocatorReservationRead>false</ImplementsClientLocatorReservationRead>:

--The provider implements the consult transaction with the **provider** localizator.
+-The provider implements the consult transaction with the **client** localizator.

 |